 Is degeneration really due to old age?
 Take a look at the x-rays below.
 It's a time-series neck x-ray of the same person (notice the identical neck alignment over the three X-rays).

-It gets better.
-Recent studies have revealed that chiropractic not only normalises the abnormal rate of degeneration but can also reverse degeneration that has already taken place to a certain degree.
+Recent studies have also shown that chiropractic not only normalises the abnormal rate of degeneration but can also reverse degeneration that have already taken place to a certain degree.

 Teens are more prone to degeneration than elderly.